MirrorTree-MC/MirrorTree/README.md

 ### Documentation Norm

 The documentation should be clear and concise in order that problem dealing can be more efficient.
 You may follow the github markdown syntax when writing a document.
 Note that we use `###` instead of `#` as the top level heading in markdown posts, and that to insert a space between Chinese and English words is strongly recommended.
+See [Chinese Documentation Style Guide with Markdown](https://zhuanlan.zhihu.com/p/144446995) for more information.

 > [!TIP]
 > Trick-playing is recommended when writing a document, indicating your expressions needn't be that *wikism*.